zammad/zammad-admin-documentation/channels/microsoft365/accounts/account-setup.rst

       consent and already tenant wide granted permission.

-      If you're not using admin consent in your organization or you're authenticating a personal microsoft account, you'll see a additional permission dialogue you'll have to approve.
+      If you're not using admin consent in your organization or you're authenticating a personal microsoft account, you'll see an additional permission dialogue you'll have to approve.

    .. container:: cfloat-right